Gulf Coast Food: With Cajun & Creole Recipes!

-Sometimes—okay, always—travel is enhanced by new food experiences and good fellowship.
-You might not travel to a destination just for the food, but if you leave without tasting its unique dishes, spice combinations, and local ingredients, you haven’t quite experienced it.
+New food experiences and good fellowship enhance travel.
+You might not travel to a destination just for the food, but if you leave without tasting unique dishes, spice combinations, and local ingredients, you haven’t quite experienced it.
 The Gulf Coast (Louisiana, Mississippi, southeastern Texas, Alabama, and western Florida) boasts world-renowned food traditions, including: Cajun, Creole, Southern, and anything featuring Gulf water seafood and fresh exotic meats from the surrounding marshes and swamps.

 Local food really means local here because the entire food circle happens: production, distribution, and consumption.
 Thanks to its “gulf to table” focus, Creole and Cajun seasonings, and friendly people, this region of the U.S. is a popular destination for cuisine tourism.
 This October, BNT will travel to parts of the Gulf Coast region on the “Nashville, Memphis, and Gulf Coast Tour.“